AlexKanakis5/web_project/ProjectDiary.md

 <li>Add the option for the prof to grade a diploma.
 Maybe add a grade column for each teacher grade and then the faculty can set it to finished with the chosen grade
 <li>When filter by main/third prof and pending, nothing shows
 <li>Add delete button for each diploma, on the professors page
+<li>Add option for diploma to be cancelled by main professor
 <li>Professor cant grade newly created diplomas <b>DONE (when creating new diplomas "pending" was uppercase -> "Pending")